tshepang/blog/content/Rust week of 2015-08-07.md

 Elsewhere, I was surprised by the success of [this Tweet of mine][]:

 It got nearly 5000 Impressions.
-It\'s likely to exceed [the other surprise success], which now got over 6000 Impressions.
+It's likely to exceed [the other surprise success], which now got over 6000 Impressions.

   [these]: https://github.com/rust-lang/rust/pull/27633